VwCSXg/geneva/README.md

 ## Setup

 Geneva has been developed and tested for Centos or Debian-based systems.
-Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time and requires *python3.6*.
+Due to limitations of netfilter and raw sockets, Geneva does not work on OS X or Windows at this time.
 More detailed setup instructions are available at our [documentation](https://geneva.readthedocs.io).

 Install netfilterqueue dependencies: